Urban Abroad

 • Don’t go where there are few other people in the vicinity; this includes secluded places.
 A simple rule: if there are families around, you’re probably safe.

 • If you want to take expensive equipment such as cameras or smartphones, keep them hidden, locked away and on your person.
-A PacSafe backpack is perfect for this.
+When in need of something sturdy, a PacSafe backpack is more than adequate for this.

 • Make sure to use trusted and accredited hotels/hostels.
 Then once you’ve booked your room, book taxis or buses through the hotel.